jamesfranklinnetsec/iaac-assignment/readme.md

 	- ECS has a button for "do you want a load balancer with that?".
 I will be going with the no-code philosophy :--)
 # Bonus:
 * Automated Pipelines for Deployment
+	- I would like to do this via dockerhub, but I've been informed to avoid it because it has no free tier.
 * All AWS Infrastructure is deployed as script
-	- probably via tf.
-I don't have time to go learn cloudformation just yet.
+	- ~~probably via tf.
+I don't have time to go learn cloudformation just yet.~~
+	- cloudformation looks pretty sensible right about now

 # build container: